charlesbrandt/sortable_list/README.md

-# Sortable List
+# Sortable

-A collection of re-usable Python (server side) and Javascript (client side) components that assist with the task of manually sorting a list of items.
+A collection of re-usable Python (server side) and Javascript (client side) components that assist with the task of manually sorting a collection of items.

-## Goal:
+## Goal

 Sorting is useful in many different applications.
 Often considerable time goes in to recreating, re-engineering and re-implementing this task.
 This project aims to serve as a foundation for this style of interface when the need arises.

+Arguably, the option to specify a manual order should be available for all types of collections.

-## Overview:
+## Overview

 Most sorted lists can be distilled down to a textual representation where each item is on its own line in a file, and the items are sorted top to bottom.
 Having a textual representation is nice for manually editing the order directly in the text list.
 This also makes it easy to store the results of the sort operation.